Newton School brass dish

 A small brass dish made by the Newton School of Metal Workers, circa 1900.

 This particular design appears in the Newton School design archive .
-The designer is unknown although it is most likely John Williams.
-The symmetrical design has exotic birds amongst foliage.
-The dish has a “pie crust” rim which is commonly used by the School.
+The designer is almost certainly John Williams.
+The symmetrical design has Williams’ characteristic fruiting flowers and broad leaves.
+The dish has a decorative rim and chased central pattern both of which are commonly used by the School.

 This piece is beautifully made in quite heavy gauge of brass.

 Condition: Good.
 Recently polished.
 Some very light scratches